 So the good news is there were no real surprises here and no hoops to jump through.
 We selected our plan, created an account using our email address, and entered our payment information.
 So far so good.

 Two quick things to note here, though.
-First, similar to what we found when we reviewed IPVanish and their additional cloud storage option, we had the option to tack on some bonus privacy features: Surfshark Alert and Surfshark Search.
+First, similar to what we found when we reviewed IPVanish and their additional cloud storage option, we had the option to tack on some bonus privacy features, what they call Surfshark One.

 Second, we were given the option to pay using cryptocurrency.